Cheers to you having an amazing winter vacation in Park City.

 4. TRY ALL THE WINTER SPORTS

-"Not only do we have two world-class ski resorts right in Park City, there’s also every other winter sport you can imagine," Summers says.
+"Not only do we have two world-class ski resorts right in Park City, but there’s also every other winter sport you can imagine," Summers says.
 Go cross-country skiing at the White Pine Touring Nordic Center, which features 20 kilometers of groomed trails.
 You’ll find terrain perfect for beginners, intermediate, and advanced skiers, with equipment rental available on-site.
 Explore the backcountry around Park City on a snowmobile or by dog sled.
 Enjoy an afternoon of ice skating at the outdoor rink at the base of Park City Mountain Resort.
-Try the lift-serviced tubing hill at Gorgoza Park, which also features mini snowmobiles for kids to ride.
+Try the lift-serviced tubing hill at Woodward Park City.

 5. ENJOY PARK CITY'S NEWEST EATS